namnh68/curl2share/README.md

 [Docker compose](https://github.com/docker/compose) helps you integrate Nginx and Gunicorn together as quick and easy way.

-Docker will expose port `8888` for Nginx, make sure this port is available on your host.
+`docker-compose` will expose port `8888` for Nginx, make sure this port is available on your host.

 To use docker compose: